Rojina99/HeurSearchILP/ilp_with_all_data/README.md

         --time_out {timeout}
     ```

-     # Actual parameter used for experiment with --num_astar_workers 16
+     # Actual parameter used for experiment

     ```bash
         python ilp_with_all_data/final_parallel_all_dataset.py  \